- Additional Positions at AU

 - PhD, London School of Economics and Political Science

 - Dr. Garret J. Martin is a Term faculty in the School of International Service.
 He has written widely on transatlantic relations, both in the field of history and contemporary affairs, and focuses in particular on security, US foreign policy, NATO, European foreign policy and defense, Europe, the European Union, France and the UK.
-He is a frequent media commentator, providing analysis and interviews, among others, to NPR, the BBC, Voice of America, USA Today, WUSA, ABC News Australia and France 24.
+He is a frequent media commentator, providing analysis and interviews, among others, to NPR, the BBC, CNN, Voice of America, USA Today, WUSA, ABC News Australia and France 24.

 Dr. Martin’s research interests center on transatlantic relations, NATO, security, US foreign policy, common European foreign policy and defense, the European Union, Europe and Iran.

 - US and Europe face an ‘increasingly loveless marriage’ after Trump’s Iran deal withdrawal, The Conversation, May 2018.

 - Abandon the 2 Percent Obsession: A new rating for pulling your weight in NATO, War on the Rocks, (co-written with Balazs Martonffy), May 2017